awhillas/delete-facebook/Delete Facebook.md

 # Delete Facebook

+These were my initial thoughts on the subject and have since been revisted after some research and more thought into the problems.

 ## Requirements

 Existing distributed tech has failed to be a viable option for FB as its always too complicated for the end user.
 FB has defined the maximum difficulty that the end user experience can take and it also provides a good starting point to work from.